Lawlez/dev.lwlx.xyz/md/blog/hacker101-ctf-photo-gallery.md

 ---
-title: Hacker101 CTF Photo Gallery writeup
+title: Hacker101 CTF Photo Gallery [moderate] writeup
+subtitle: a write up for this web challenge
 description: A write up for the Photo Gallery [moderae] challenge
 published: true
 datePublished: 1609676431536